original to The Matt Gonzalez Reader, May 29, 2019

 San Francisco Examiner, February 14, 1965.
 (Newspaper notice for Lucien Labaudt Gallery).

-Additional family photographs of Julio Ramos.
+Additional family photographs of Julio Ramos and paintings from the early 1960s:

-Here is a later artwork by Ramos:
+Here is a later watercolor by Ramos:

 After his death in the Canary Islands of Spain, St. John recalls that Ramos’s ashes were brought to Oakland by Ico Romero and “from there according to Julio’s instructions we sprinkled the ashes by the Buddha in the Japanese Tea Garden” in San Francisco’s Golden Gate Park.